mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 **Look for opportunities to refactor production code to eliminate the need for test helper methods.**
 {: .notice--info}

-# Go crazy with test names
+# Go crazy with long test names

 Good developers write function names that are concise.
-Imagine naming a function in production code and you had a choice between the following two names:
+If you had to name a function in production code using one of the two following options, which would you choose?

 * `userExistsAndTheirAccountIsInGoodStandingWithAllBillsPaid`
 * `isAccountActive`

-Most developers would choose the second option because it's much shorter and conveys roughly the same information (caveat: Java developers likely find both names offensively terse).
+For most developers, the extra precision of the first option isn't worth the burden of a typing a 57-character name on every invocation, so they'd choose the latter option (except for Java developers, for whom both names are offensively terse).

 Circumstances are different for test functions.
 Developers never write *calls* to test functions, so that consideration is gone.
 A developer only has to type out a test name once: in the function signature.
 Given this, brevity matters, but it matters much less than for other functions.

-Therefore.
+In addition, precision matters much more for function names in test code.
+Whenever a test breaks, the test name is the first thing you see, so it should convey as much information as possible.

-Suppose you have a class that looks like this:
+Suppose you have a production class that looks like this:

 ```c++
 class Tokenizer {